 Always send your press release

-Having said all this, if you’re considering tucking your press release away and forgetting about it just because it’s not the perfect time, don’t do this.
+Having said all this, don’t tuck your press release away and forget about it just because it’s not the perfect time.

 Sometimes you have an urgent press release that is newsworthy and timely.
-Likewise, on some days, you absolutely don’t have time to send your press release later on.
-In this case, you should go ahead and send it as soon as possible.
+Likewise, on some days, you don’t have time to send your press release later on.
+In this case, you should send it as soon as possible.

 How to write a press release that will stand out at any time of day